Ben Muirhead

-Playing areer
+Playing career

 Born in Doncaster, South Yorkshire, Muirhead was a highly rated youngster and played for England schoolboys, including playing against an Argentina Under-15 squad starring Carlos Tevez at Wembley.
 After beginning his career at Manchester United, he moved to Bradford City.
 He then moved to Rochdale on loan and scored on his debut versus Notts County, which Rochdale went on to win 2–1.
 Muirhead caught the eye of many League Two pundits during his loan spell and it was a disappointment when Bantams caretaker boss David Wetherall recalled him.

 He was released by Bradford City in May 2007.
 The following month, he signed a permanent deal with League Two outfit Rochdale.
 He scored the winning penalty as Rochdale reached the play-off final after defeating Darlington.
 In June 2008, he was transfer listed by Rochdale.
 Muirhead left the club on 31 July by mutual consent, stating a wish to play higher up the Football League.

 Muirhead was given a trial with Darlington, but in August 2008, he instead signed for Conference North side Alfreton Town under the management of Nicky Law, who had brought Muirhead to Bradford.
 After a month with the club, he was rewarded for a string of good performances by being given a one-year contract.
 He was released after one season with Alfreton because he required an operation which would keep him out of action for eight months.
 He signed for Conference North side Farsley Celtic at the end of August 2009.
 He moved onto King's Lynn before signing for Harrogate Town in December 2009.
 Muirhead's time at Harrogate Town would prove to be a very short one as on 8 March 2010, he left the CNG stadium and signed for Buxton F.C.